Serpentine soil: Serpentine barrens

 Serpentine barrens are a unique ecoregion found in parts of the United States in small but widely distributed areas of the Appalachian Mountains and the Coast Ranges of California, Oregon, and Washington.
-Species-rich archipelagos of communities comprise 1.5% of the state's land area.
+Barrens are especially likely in ultramafic areas which never had substantial deposits of non-ultramafic, more nutrient-rich material as carried by water (including glaciers) or wind (which delivers loess, sand or volcanic ash).
 In California, 10% of the state's plants are serpentine endemics.
 The barrens occur on outcrops of altered ultramafic ophiolites.

 They are named for minerals of the serpentine group, resulting in serpentine soils, with unusually high concentrations of iron, chromium, nickel, and cobalt.
 Serpentine barrens, as at Grass Valley, California, often consist of grassland or savannas in areas where the climate would normally lead to the growth of forests.

 Serpentine soils can be amended to support crops and pasture land for cattle grazing.
-This can be done by adding ample amounts of gypsum to the soil.
-By adding gypsum a more favourable calcium-to-magnesium ratio can be developed, creating a better balance of plant nutrients.
+This can be done by adding soluble calcium carriers such as gypsum to the soil.
+By adding gypsum or other calcium compounds a more favourable calcium-to-magnesium ratio can be developed, creating a better balance of plant nutrients.
 This, however, poses a possible implication to grazing cattle.
-An article from the "Journal of Trace Elements in Medicine and Biology" discerned that 20% of the grazing animals had toxic levels of nickel in their kidneys, and 32% had toxic levels of copper in their liver.
+An article from the Journal of Trace Elements in Medicine and Biology discerned that 20% of the grazing animals had toxic levels of nickel in their kidneys, and 32% had toxic levels of copper in their liver.
 Further study is needed to see if this will potentially have a negative effect on human health as it pertains to beef consumption.